Fatiha Sahnoune (Betscher)

-Fatiha has been attending professional golf tournaments for eight years.
+Fatiha has been attending professional golf tournaments for nine years.

-Fatiha’s presence at the biggest events on the European and U.S. Tour means she gets first hand access to news items.
+And it means Fatiha’s presence at the biggest events on the European and U.S. Tour she gets first hand access to news items.

 Whether it comes from the Media Centre, the practice range, the locker room or the championship fairways Fatiha is in position to report on how the players go about finding fewer shots from tee to hole.

 Then when the tournament is over Fatiha’s back on the road and already sourcing stories ahead of the next event.